-FireStack® offers a near OS independent (user-space) API with complete 1394 bus control.
+FireStack® offers a near OS independent (user-space) APIs (C++ and Python) with complete 1394 bus control.
 Additionally, higher-level layers will be and are being developed on top of that to provide a very task oriented API.
-This includes for example an API focused on controlling IIDC cameras (pending) without needing explicit knowledge of 1394.
-Equally, the AS5643 API is targeting usage in the aerospace world without requiring programmers to work at the basic 1394 level.
+The APIs extend to Mil1394 and are targeting usage in the aerospace world without requiring programmers to work at the basic 1394 level.